qrspeter/Current-sensing/README.md

 ----------------------

-Minor bugs:
+Known bugs:
-Control program crashes during connection to a com port in release mode with O2 optimization and works well with O1.
+* Control program crashes during connection to a com port in release mode with O2 optimization and works well with O1.
 Can't find the reason yet, but the release program with O2 optimization works from CodeBlock.